-The financial statements have been prepared on a historical cost basis, except for financial instruments that are measured at fair value.
+The financial statements have been prepared on a historical cost basis, except for financial instruments at fair value through profit or loss are measured at fair value with changes in fair value.
 The methods used to measure fair values are discussed in note 4.